*Note: This article was originally written in 2014.

 The ENRON Scandal 1997-2002

-When light was shed on the Enron corporation’s fraudulent activities, most of the stockholders’ money was never recovered due to liability issues… and possibly because a chunk of it went to the political campaign that got President George W. Bush elected to office.
-Granted this wasn’t an over the top Bond-villain plot (with a certain lack of giant lasers holding the world ransom), it was still a tremendously sinister scheme hatched by a cabal of shadowy board members.
+When light was shed on the Enron corporation’s fraudulent activities, most of the stockholders’ money was never recovered due to liability issues… and possibly because a chunk of it went to the political campaign that got President George W. Bush elected to office (but that’s neither here nor there).
+Granted this wasn’t an over-the-top Bond-villain plot (with a certain lack of giant lasers holding the world ransom), it was still a tremendously sinister scheme hatched by a cabal of shadowy board members.

 It all started with the Valhalla Oil Scandal in 1987 when the company gambled half of its funds away.
 Enron Chairman and CEO, Ken Lay, claimed ignorance and blamed ‘rogue’ (senior) executives.
 A decade later, when accusations of financial fraud were brought up once again, Lay once again claimed to know nothing.